Cross-Reactive T Cell Research

 Advancements in Vaccine Development at Shresta Lab

 Moreover, the Shresta Laboratory is making strides in vaccine development.
 Using these findings, their goal is to create vaccines that not only target SARS-CoV-2 but also offer protection against other coronaviruses with pandemic potential.
+The implications of this research extend to enhancing vaccine efficacy and preparing for future viral threats.

 Key Role of Cross-Reactive T Cells